D-L-M/mem-db/README.md

 To remove an individual document, make a HTTP `DELETE` request to `http://localhost:9999/{id}`, where `{id}` is the unique identifier of the document to remove.

-To remove multiple documents, make a HTTP `DELETE` request to `http://localhost:9999/_search` (or a HTTP `POST` request to `http://localhost:9999/_delete` ) with a JSON body describing the search criteria, as per the 'Searching' section.
+To remove multiple documents, make a HTTP `GET` or `POST` request to `http://localhost:9999/_delete` with a JSON body describing the search criteria, as per the 'Searching' section.

 To remove all documents, make a HTTP `DELETE` request to `http://localhost:9999/_all`.